meetric1/gmod_shader_guide/README.md

 If you do not know how to code I suggest doing a couple GLua projects and then coming back to this guide, as it is quite technical and a bit complex.

 > [!NOTE]
-> Source Engine (the game engine GMod uses), runs on DirectX9, which is *very* old, and there are many modern graphics features that do not exist.
-This means we will not be discussing things like tessilation shaders, mesh shaders, compute shaders, tensor shaders, and other modern shader types.

-> [!NOTE]
-> This guide likely does not cover *everything* about gmod shaders and HLSL, but I will try my best to include everything that is relevant.
+> This guide does not cover *everything* about gmod shaders and HLSL, but I will try my best to include everything that is relevant.
 If you discover something new, **PLEASE** share it!
 Feel free to create an issue or make a pull request and add your own shader examples.

 > [!NOTE]
 > **FOR THIS GUIDE, PLEASE LOAD INTO** `gm_construct` **AS IT IS THE MAP THESE VISUALS ARE BASED AROUND**.